Kris Jenner And Boyfriend Corey Gamble Split: Desperate To Lift ‘KUTWK’ Ratings?

 Radar Online reports that Kris Jenner really wants to focus on Keeping Up With the Kardashians, which is suffering from the lowest ratings in its history.
 Jenner is reportedly quite disturbed about it.
 The Jenner source says that she seems “much less invested” in her relationship with Gamble than she used to be.

 However, the source says that the couple has not officially broken up yet.
 Jenner has not decided to end the relation completely at the moment.
-She just wants a break from it so that she can focus on more important things in her life, her family and the show.
+She just wants a break from it so that she can focus on more important things in her life, her family, and the show.
 Nevertheless, people close to her do not think she’ll get back to Gamble.

-The first two episodes of Keeping Up With the Kardashians Season 13 had 1.48 million and 1.58 million views respectively.
+The first two episodes of Keeping Up With the Kardashians Season 13 had 1.48 million and 1.58 million views, respectively.
 The Sunday episode got just 1.41 million views, according to Nielson.
 The previous episode had much better ratings.
 In the earlier episode, Kim Kardashian talks about the Paris robbery in October.
 She says she fears that she will be raped and killed by the armed robbers, as they tied her up and took all her jewelry.
 A source close to the production team told Radar Online that the ratings were disappointing.

 These were big episodes and they were supposed to bring in big numbers.
 This is bad.